viceculjak/virachem-frontend/MCP-SETUP-GUIDE.md

-# MCP Setup Guide for Virachem Development
+# MCP Setup Guide for ViraChem Development

 ## What is MCP?

 Model Context Protocol (MCP) is a way for AI assistants like Cursor to interact with external tools and services.
-For Virachem, we can use MCP to enhance AI-assisted development.
+For ViraChem, we can use MCP to enhance AI-assisted development.

 ## Important Note